ShadowBumble/shadowbumble.github.io/_posts/2025-11-13-capabilities.md

 ## Introduction

 Every organisation in the world is either having or developing a Cyber Security Capability to protect that organisation.
 You can outsource by buying managed services, you can do a best of both worlds by combining managed services with inhouse capabilities or you can have everything inhouse.
 The implementation model can vary however the goal is the same.
+This blogpost will focus on a inhouse/hybride model, while not being restricted to a specific sector of type of organisation.

 > This blog started from a challenge question I received:
 >
->_"What if you had the opportunity to build an Offensive Security capability within a large organization—say, 50,000+ employees?
+>_"What if you had the opportunity to build an Offensive Security capability within a large organization say, 50,000+ employees?
 How would you design it, and how would you manage it?"_
 >
 > As a **disclaimer**, this scenario is purely hypothetical.
 It does not reflect my current employer or the work we do there.
 This is not a step-by-step guide or a recommendation to implement any specific tool or process.
 Rather, it is simply my perspective, thoughts and ideas on how I would approach building such a capability in a large organization.
 Consider it a collection of strategic ramblings from someone passionate about offensive security.